advocations/skype/Skype/AppSDK/SkypeForBusinessAppSDK.md

 > **Note**: The scheduled meeting needs to explicitly allow anonymous users in the meeting.

 This workflow for anonymous meeting join is available today via the Skype for Business (Lync) mobile applications.
-You can experiment with it by creating a Skype for Business  meeting in Outlook and then launching the URL while on your phone.
+You can experiment with it by creating a Skype for Business  meeting in Outlook or the Skype for Business desktop client and then launching the URL while on your phone.

 In future, this scenario may require the back-end services to also obtain an access token and pass it to the client app, along with the meeting URL.